Towards practical and error-robust quantum position verification: Introduction

 \subsection{Structure of the paper}

 In Section~\ref{sec: qpvswap} we present the protocol QPV$_{\textsf{SWAP}}$, with primary security analysis in Section~\ref{sec:qpvswapsecure}, extension of the security analysis to the loss-tolerant setting in Section~\ref{sec:qpvswaploss}, and an upper bound to the entanglement required for an attack in Section~\ref{sec:qpvswapattack}.
-Section~\ref{sec:moreresults} is concerned with results applicable to QPV in general.
-In subsections \ref{sec:quantumcomm} and \ref{sec:splitting} our results relating to quantum-communication attacks on QPV are presented, subsection \ref{sec:losstolerance} is concerned with results about loss tolerance.
+In Section~\ref{sec:exp_analysis} we analyse our protocol under realistic experimental conditions.
+Finally, in Section~\ref{sec:simulationres} we show the results of simulating our protocol under experimental conditions.